b-ash/bry.io/README.md

-Yeah, this project is really just a placeholder at the moment.
+## Bry.io

+Code that powers http://bry.io.
+Brunch is used to build and assemble the code.